Personal Web Page of Martin Schulz

 Research Interests

-I am a sociologist, specialized on organizations, teaching organizational behavior, statistical models, and macro organizational theory.
+I am a sociologist, specialized on organizations.
+I am working in a business school, teaching organizational behavior, statistical models, organizational learning, and organization theory.

 My research is on change and persistence -- how and why organizations and their components change and persist through time.
-I hope to contribute with my research to a deeper understanding of the natural evolution of the social world.
-I use statistical models to explore the mechanisms that create, maintain, and transform persistent patterns of behavior.
+I hope to contribute with my research to a deeper understanding of the unfolding of social and organizational worlds.
+Sociology makes us aware that humans are the products of the structures they grow up and live in -- I ask, how do these structures evolve?
+How does the social fabric unfold?
+Why do some parts of societies and organizations grow and evolve, while others stagnate and freeze in place?

 A peek at my research on routines